This is the very first time Jim Steinmeyer Windshear illusion secret exposed and explained in full.

 It used just three blades is because the space between each blade is wide enough for the magician to crawl through.

-It is just that this vertical fan is secretly switched off each time, just before the magician pushes his arm or squeezes his body through the black spandex covering.
+This vertical fan is secretly switched off each time, just before the magician pushes his arm or squeezes his body through the black spandex covering.

 In other words, the vertical fan needs to be temporarily stopped.